(This guide is also available as a PDF.)

 - The characters, settings, objects, or events of traditional myths, particularly if those myths are important to your self-understanding, or to your sense of your place in the world (as an individual, a member of a community, etc.).

-- Sets of symbols: numbers, the four elements, the different phases of matter, and the basic geometric shapes are all classic options, but there are many, many more.
+- Sets of symbols.
+The first ten numbers, the four elements, the different phases of matter, and the basic geometric shapes are all classic options, but there are many, many more.

-Whatever you choose, make sure that it is “bite size,” something that you can hold in your awareness all at once.
+Whatever you choose, make sure that your theme is “bite size,” something that you can hold in your awareness all at once.
 It can still be complex and have multiple parts, but should not be so big that you are prevented from calling to mind the entire thing as a single unit.
-For example, you can certainly go bigger than a single word, and take a phrase, a sentence, or a stanza of poetry as a theme, but something as large as a long paragraph or an entire sonnet should be broken up into several smaller themes.
+For example, you can certainly go bigger than a single word, and take a phrase, a sentence, or a line or couplet of poetry as a theme, but something as large as a long paragraph or an entire sonnet should probably be broken up into several smaller themes.
 The same principle applies for themes which are not verbal.
-When in doubt, err on the side of themes which are smaller and more compact.
+When in doubt, lean toward themes which are smaller and more compact.

-One small caveat: while the sky is the limit when it comes to choosing themes, it can be helpful to remember the old saying that “what you contemplate, you imitate.”
-Most of the time, focus on themes that are positive or evaluatively neutral (for example, but not only: what you admire, what inspires you, what you’d like to become; or things written or produced by people whom you admire or would like to emulate).
-An occasional session of meditation that focuses on a problem, a difficult circumstance, an injustice, or similar such things can be fine, but I do not recommend that you do this too often, lest you internalize the problem, and start to take on the image of negative or harmful persons or things in your own life and behavior.
+One important caveat: while the sky is the limit when it comes to choosing themes, it can be helpful to remember the old saying that “what you contemplate, you imitate.”
+Most of the time, focus on themes that are positive or evaluatively neutral (for example, but not only: what you admire, what inspires you, what you’d like to become; or things written, produced, or handed down by people whom you admire or would like to emulate).
+An occasional session of meditation that focuses on a problem, a difficult circumstance, an injustice, or similar such things can be fine, but I do not recommend that you do this too often—no more than one or two days in a month of daily practice—lest you internalize the problem, and start to take on the image of negative or harmful persons or things in your own life and behavior.
 Above all, it would be a serious mistake to meditate on the very same problem or injustice day after day.

-Once you have brought the theme to your awareness, explore it: its implications, its assumptions, connections, meanings.
+Once you have finished the fourfold breath, begin to breathe normally, in whatever way comes most naturally and unconsciously to you.
+Bring the day’s theme to your awareness, and explore it: its implications, its assumptions, connections, meanings.
 If it helps, you can think of this as a silent conversation with yourself—that’s where the name “discursive” comes from.
 As long as you continue to have a path or a thread back to the theme, then there are no right or wrong ways to go.

 When (not if) you inevitably find your mind wandering to something that is not connected to the theme, try to backtrack, if you can: What was I was thinking of just before this?
 What thought led me to that one?
 And so on, and so on, until you are back at the theme.
 This practice of backtracking is itself an important part of the process, a way of strengthening both your focus and your power of recall.
 So there’s nothing at all wrong with it; it’s a normal and valuable part of the activity.